 You may be able to claim a refund if you paid the charge when you did not need to.
 Find out more about claiming a refund in:

 Get support to reduce your emissions

 You can get support to reduce your emissions and stop paying clean air zone charges:

-- the Office for Low Emission Vehicles (OLEV) offers a range of grants to help you choose cleaner vehicles
+- the Office for Zero Emission Vehicles offers a range of grants to help you choose cleaner vehicles

 - the Clean Air Fund provides support to individuals and businesses, for example local travel discounts, cycling to work schemes or vehicle upgrades – you can access it through your local authority

 Your local authority may provide support to help you upgrade or replace your vehicle:

 Your local authority may also provide information about cycling and public transport options in clean air zones for: